strawberry-code/comet-ts/CONTEXT.md

 *   **2025-08-17:** The user wants Project Budget to be defined in EURO (€) and allow decimal values with two decimal places (e.g., 123.23).
 *   **2025-08-17:** The user wants to ensure project names are unique, without using them as IDs.
 *   **2025-08-17:** The user wants to refactor the `Employees` table to use a `Levels` table for employee levels, where each level has a name and an hourly cost.
 The `Levels` table should be pre-populated with default values (STAGE, ASSOCIATE, etc.) but allow user modification.
+*   **2025-08-17:** The user wants to remove the username display and circle avatar from `HomeScreen`.
+*   **2025-08-17:** The user wants to move "Edit User" functionality to `SettingsScreen` and implement it, including changing username, toggling biometrics, and deleting user data.
+*   **2025-08-17:** The user wants the "Save Changes" and "Delete User and All Data" buttons in `UserDetailScreen` to be horizontally centered.
+*   **2025-08-17:** The user wants the back arrow in `UserDetailScreen` to always navigate back to `SettingsScreen`.

 ## Implementation History